A heart palpitation — a feeling of fluttering or pounding in your chest — is often harmless.

 Symptoms may occur when you're active or at rest.

 In most cases, heart palpitations don't happen often and last only a few seconds.

 Most heart palpitations aren't a serious problem.
-If they become more frequent or worsen, you should talk to your doctor.
+You should talk to your doctor if they become more frequent or worsen.

-Your doctor will order tests to look for an underlying heart condition that's causing the palpitations.
+Your doctor will order tests to look for a heart condition or other cause of your palpitations.

-Our experts can diagnose heart palpitations and treat the underlying cause.
+Our experts can diagnose heart palpitations and treat their underlying causes.

-Most heart palpitations aren't serious and don't require treatment.
+Most heart palpitations aren't serious and don't need treatment.